 The classic image of the barbarian hero does not incorporate a philosophical mind.
-This is ironic for Conan, who, though defined the role in popular culture, was just as given to deep thoughts as he was berserker rage.
+This is ironic as Conan, who defined the role in popular culture, was just as given to deep thoughts as he was berserker rage.
 Even the Arnold Schwarzenegger movies acknowledged this, with his Conan discussing the gods and life itself with his companions.
 It is in that vein that Conan the Barbarian #16 offers a thoughtful exploration of these same themes.

 The issue opens with Conan pondering his encounter with Atali, who claimed to be the daughter of the god Ymir.
 Seized by mad lust, the barbarian grabbed at the young woman, only to be left clutching her skirt.
 He was discovered by his comrades in arms, who doubted the young warrior’s story.
 At least, until they saw his hand was still clutching a silken scrap which had no other explanation.